 But how do we test VPNs?
 Our team of experts evaluates each VPN using the same standardized test bench to ensure fair and unbiased product comparisons.
 We subscribe to every service we test with our money and have complete editorial independence.
 See how we test VPNs and judge for yourself.

 We've tested 20 of the best VPNs on the market, and our picks are below.
 If you want to learn more about kill switches, check out our R&D article.
-Or, if you want to see which free options we recommend, check out our article on the best free VPNs.
+If you're on a budget, check out our recommendations for the best cheap VPNs or the best free VPNs.
+If you want to stay protected while downloading torrents, check out our recommended VPNs for torrenting.

 Mullvad is the best virtual private network we've tested.
 It has a great reputation online for its strong privacy practices, transparency, and ethical stance on digital rights.
 Mullvad has a rather unique registration process.
 Instead of creating an account with your email address and password, you're assigned a randomly generated account number, which is the only thing you use to log in.
 This is a secure practice since Mullvad won't have any information to identify you in case of a data breach.
 If you're particularly paranoid, you can use several anonymous payment methods, like cryptocurrencies and cash.
 Speaking of payments, Mullvad is one of the cheapest VPNs with a flat-rate pricing model; it's €5 (~$5 USD) per month, no matter how long you subscribe.